 Amazonas said the church's top priority is taking care of Lidiane and sending the bodies of the victims back to Brazil.

-When CNN asked Graham to confirm that the governor promised to take care of financial costs, she declined, saying that the conversations with the accident victims were personal and that she does not have any details about them.
+Earlier, when CNN asked Graham to confirm that the governor promised to take care of financial costs, she declined, saying that the conversations with the accident victims during Scott's visit to the hospital Sunday were personal and that she did not have any details about them.

-Scott has asked the state Department of Law Enforcement to investigate the circumstances behind the crashes.
+Scott has asked the Florida Department of Law Enforcement to investigate the circumstances behind the crashes.